nmaksic/eee-ns3/README.md

 # Energy Efficient Ethernet with Byte Based Coalescing - Implementation of ns-3 Network Device

 This repository contains implementation of ns3 net device which supports Energy Efficient Ethernet with coalescing.
-The implemlementation is developed in ns-3.30.1.
+The implementation is developed in ns-3.30.1.
 Installation procedure is the following:

 - copy folder point-to-point coalescing to ns3 src folder
-- confugure ns3 and buld EEE net device using commands ./waf configure, and ./waf build
+- configure ns3 and build EEE net device using commands ./waf configure, and ./waf build

 Associated example file requires uses PPBP application which can be obtained from https://github.com/sharan-naribole/PPBP-ns3.
 In order to execute test: